nowzoo/fb3-ng2/README.md

 Angular 2 Helpers for Firebase SDK 3.x

-*N.B.: This library is in development, and perhaps may soon be eclipsed by the official [angularfire2 implementation of Firebase SDK 3.x](https://github.com/angular/angularfire2/issues/180).
+*N.B.: This is in active development, and was originally intended to be a drop-in replacement for the [official angularfire2 library](https://github.com/angular/angularfire2/) until it is updated to [Firebase SDK 3.x](https://github.com/angular/angularfire2/issues/180).
 Use with care!*

 ### Overview

 This library concentrates on reading data objects and arrays from Firebase 3.x SDK databases.
-The goal is to be simple to understand and easy to use, rather than provide a comprehensive implementation of the SDK.
+The goal is to be simple to understand and easy to use, rather than provide a comprehensive Angular 2 implementation of the SDK.

 #### Features
  - Type definitions for SDK 3.x